action ohs consulting chain of responsibility blog post legal obligations

 Chain of Responsibility – Meeting the Challenges

-CoR laws apply in QLD, NSW, ACT, TAS and SA under the Heavy Vehicle National Law and in WA under the Road Traffic (Vehicles) Act.
-The NT does not have a specific CoR provision in transport law, however employers carry obligations under Work Health and Safety Law (refer NT Government – Penalties).
+CoR laws apply in QLD, NSW, ACT, TAS, and SA under the Heavy Vehicle National Law.
+And in WA under the Road Traffic (Vehicles) Act.
+The NT does not have a specific CoR provision in transport law.
+However, employers carry obligations under the Work Health and Safety Law (visit NT Government – Penalties).

-Changes to the Heavy Vehicle National Law (HVNL) came into effect on 1 October 2018.
-These changes have been designed to strengthen safety expectations and ensure that responsible parties are held accountable for breaches.
-As a result of their alignment with safety legislation, the proposed changes may be of relevance to your workplace.
+The changes to the Heavy Vehicle National Law (HVNL) came into effect on 1 October 2018.
+These changes intend to strengthen safety expectations and ensure accountability for breaches by responsible parties.
+Given their alignment with safety legislation, these proposed changes may be relevant to your workplace.

 The proposed Chain of Responsibility changes will: